CTG Africa

 Adapting US Treasury Best Practices

 The Federal Reserve Bank of New York designates 26 primary dealers as exclusive counterparties for Treasury auction participation, open-market operations, market-making, and economic intelligence.
-CTG proposes analogous functions for 53 African sovereigns in the digital asset domain.
+CTG Africa proposes analogous functions for 53 African sovereigns in the digital asset domain.

 IV.
 Legal & Regulatory Architecture